Muthukumar-Subramaniam/k8s-learning-path/manual-install-k8s-cluster.md

 # Manual, the hard way of installing kubeadm-based [Kubernetes](https://kubernetes.io/) cluster on Linux from scratch

 ----
-This documentation is designed for manually installing kubeadm-based [Kubernetes](https://kubernetes.io/) cluster on Linux from scratch for development and testing environment, with a single control plane node and multiple worker nodes, using [the most recent stable Kubernetes release](https://github.com/kubernetes/kubernetes/releases/latest).
+This documentation is designed for manually installing kubeadm-based [Kubernetes](https://kubernetes.io/) cluster on Linux from scratch for development and testing environment, with a single control plane or HA control plane, using [the most recent stable Kubernetes release](https://github.com/kubernetes/kubernetes/releases/latest).

 **Suitable Environment:** Development & Testing